 Sponsor and status

-This bill was introduced on July 11, 1983, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 11, 1983, in a previous session of Congress, but it did not receive a vote.

 Representative for North Carolina's 3rd congressional district